lastweek/lastweek.github.io/docs/fpga/vivado.md

 However, this option does not prevent routings from the static region from crossing RPs.

 This command is useful when you want to do some hacking about Partition Pins.
+Actually, you can also do this via GUI.

 ```tcl
 set_param hd.routingContainmentAreaExpansion false